auberamas/Adorministration/README.md

 - Accepts or rejects room requests

-You now know hot to lauch the website and what to do with it.
+You now know how to launch the website and what to do with it.
 We hope you will like it :)

 ## Authors